Undergraduate

 Support for NAVLE

-The National Board of Veterinary Medical Examiners has established a single common for veterinary medical licensure in the United States known as the North American Veterinary Medical Licensing Examination (NAVLE).
-It is offered twice a year, in November/December and in April and all final year students are given support with preparing for the NAVLE examination.
-Those deemed in good standing by the School will be put forward for examination in either November/December or April.
+The National Board of Veterinary Medical Examiners has established a single common examination for veterinary medical licensure in the United States known as the North American Veterinary Licensing Examination (NAVLE).
+It is offered three times a year.
+All students who register an interest are given support with preparing for the NAVLE examination.

 Entry requirements